DavidTurland/script2ansible/README.md

-# bash2ansible
+# script2ansible

-##
+Converts all operations in:
+- bash scripts
+- perl scripts
-Converts bash scripts, or perl scripts to Ansible tasks which can be used to generate Playbooks or Role 'task' files
+to Ansible tasks, which in turn are used to generate playbook or role tasks

-##
-Converts slack 'roles' into Ansible Roles
+Also knows how to translate slack (https://github.com/jeviolle/slack) roles into new Ansible roles
+- 'scripts' can be either bash or perl
+- 'files' and their required movement are correctly trsnslted to role files, and tasks to copy

+# Bugs/ Feature requests / Pull Requests

+Bugs and feature Request should be raised with the assumption that they may be pasted into CoPilot verbatim.

+Pull Requests are also likely better expressed as a chat to copilot which has it respond similarily